DavidSzasz/1.startegy-ML-model-/README.md

 - **Migrations:** Always create migrations in the backend instead of managing them directly inside the RDBMS.
 - **New Columns:** Must always allow `NULL` or have a small, primitive `DEFAULT` value.
 - **Avoid `NOT NULL` on Existing Tables:** Never add a `NOT NULL` constraint without a default value, as it will break migrations for existing data.

-# goal
-execute trades based on ML analyses, and store all data derived from the analyses and trades

 # pipeline
    ## Execution process - (main)